 Wrong number for Napp Pharmaceuticals in UK Buprenorphine infringement cases

-Home / News & Events / Wrong number for Napp Pharmaceuticals in UK Buprenorphine infringement cases
+Home / News & Articles / Wrong number for Napp Pharmaceuticals in UK Buprenorphine infringement cases

 Napp Pharmaceuticals (Napp) is the proprietor of a European (UK) patent, EP2305194B (the Patent), which provides protection for transdermal buprenorphine patches.
 Napp have marketed buprenorphine patches under the trade name “BuTrans®” since 2005.
 Both Sandoz and Dr Reddy’s were preparing to launch generic transdermal buprenorphine patches in the UK, but Sandoz were the first to obtain a marketing authorisation for their product.
 When Sandoz obtained a marketing authorisation, Napp responded by launching an infringement action in the UK Patents Court against both parties and applying for a preliminary injunction against Sandoz.
 Sandoz and Dr Reddy’s defended themselves against the infringement action but neither defendant challenged the validity of the Patent.